IceShirok/IceShirok.github.io/_posts/2021-08-20-9-refresh-button.md

 <div style="text-align:center"><img src="/images/blog9/blog9-cat_spotted.jpg" width="350"></div>

-With COVID-19 cases increasing again, I don't foresee planning longer trips like this for a while, especially with more holidays coming up.
-Also, it's nice to return to my own space in New York City, relax after a very busy vacation, and get back into a routine.

 ### What I’ve learned

 #### It's hot in here

 With August over halfway over, it felt appropriate to talk about **heat**.

 This is a topic that is hard to condense into a blog post section because:
 1) There is a lot of context around it - on both atomic and macroscale levels.
 There is a lot of topics like kinematics, probability, statistics, and the disorder of the universe, to name a few.
+It super cool to piece the stuff together, but it still hurts my head.
 2) We peeps intuitively know about "hot" and "cold".
 Touching a hot pan will feel hot.
 Your face hitting the cold winter air will feel cold.
 However, scientific definitions of heat and temperature conflict with everyday definitions.
+This hurts my head even more.

 Here are some heat-related questions:
 * Why does sweat cool you down on a hot summer day?
 And why do you feel especially miserable when it's humid outside?